Rafeel1/Boulder-Dash-Game/README.md

 ## Compiling-and-executing ##

-* -Firsty download the .asm file and then open up the dosbox terminal.
+- Firsty download the .asm file and then open up the dosbox terminal.

 *-Then copy the commands and replace the paranthesis {} with your file path